garrandall/popular-music-data/tracks/mercy-mercy-mercy-the-buckinghams.md

 That can love me like you do, yeah

 Oh, my baby when she walks by
-All the fellows go, ooh, and I know why
+All the fellows go, oh, and I know why
 It's simply 'cause that girl, she looks so fine
 And if she ever leaves me I would lose my mind